Iterable/iterable-web-sdk/README.md

 ## What if my JWT expires?

 JWT expiration is handled for you automatically by the SDK.
-There are 3 points where we will generate a new JWT token for you, apart from the initial call when invoking `setEmail` or `setUserID`:
+There are 3 points where the SDK will generate a new JWT token for you, apart from the initial call when invoking `setEmail` or `setUserID`:

 1. The JWT is within 1 minute of expiration
 2. An Iterable API request has failed with a 401 response